Monsieur Vénus: Major themes

-Social Class
+Social class

-It is no accident that bored and stifled Raoule de Vénérande is a member of the upper class, which represented the height of banal conformity for decadent writers.
+It is no accident that bored and stifled Raoule de Vénérande is a member of the upper class, which represented the height of banal conformity for Decadent writers.
 The hysteria that appears to drive her is the perfect excuse for her to escape the constraining traditions of her social class.
-Not only does she have an affair with a lower class man, she pays him for his favors, making him not her mistress but her gigolo.
+Not only does she have an affair with a lower-class man, she pays him for his favors – she is not his mistress; rather, he is her gigolo.
 When she marries him, she is not only marrying outside her class, but is in effect marrying a prostitute.

 Importantly, Raoule does not subvert her social class in the modern way.
-She follows the model set forth by the decadents: not forsaking her wealth and privilege, but using them to her advantage and in defiance of the traditions that gave her that position in the first place.
+She follows the model set forth by the Decadents: not forsaking her wealth and privilege, but using them to her advantage and in defiance of the traditions that gave her that position in the first place.
 She does not pursue freedom as a starving artist; she claims freedom by transforming herself into a dandy.

-Gender Roles
+Gender roles

 The subversion of gender roles in Monsieur Vénus is twofold.
 First, there is the basic gender role reversal that can be observed in the power dynamics of the relationship between Raoule and Silvert.
 Beyond the act of cross-dressing, Raoule takes on traditionally masculine roles: she pursues the object of her desire and commands the obedience of her lover.
 She is also his abuser, and a better abuser than the man who had first beaten her lover, essentially asserting herself as a masculine figure.
 Similarly, in the end, she turns de Raittolbe into her hired assassin, once again proving herself the better man.

 Second, there is a deeper exploration of gender identity.
 Raoule sees Silvert as an androgynous figure with some feminine characteristics which she then amplifies.
 In one sense, through her merciless abuse, she helps him find a more secure gender identity for himself.
-At times he calls himself "Marie," his sister's name.
+At times he calls himself "Marie", his sister's name.
 By the same process, Raoule subverts her own gender; at one point Silvert begs her to just be a man.
 At the conclusion of the novel, Raoule appears to have no single gender identity, sometimes appearing as feminine and at other times as masculine.

 Sexuality

-Her contemporary and friend Jules Barbey d’Aurevilly once remarked of Rachilde, "A pornographer, yes, she is, but such a distinguished one!"
+Her contemporary and friend Jules Barbey d'Aurevilly once remarked of Rachilde, "A pornographer, yes, she is, but such a distinguished one!"
 Raoule does not feminize Jacques because she is attracted to women.
 She has no interest in Marie and she denies being a lesbian to de Raittolbe.
 She feminizes Jacques because she is using sexuality as an escape from ennui and a tool for shaping her identity.
 In pursuit of those goals, she explores and takes pleasure in cross-dressing, humiliation, sadomasochism and something that falls somewhere between Pygmalionism and necrophilia.